The Beginning, 1918

 most interested.

-It was a long, hard process.
+It was a long, arduous process.
 Inadequate equipment and

 firm determination and an unquenchable faith in the

-rightness of the thing he was doing kept Dr Woodfin
+rightness of what he was doing kept Dr Woodfin

 at his desk.